AdobeDocs/audience-manager.pt-BR/help/using/features/destinations/people-based-destinations-prerequisites.md

 ## Impondo a ativação de dados primários {#enforcing-first-party-activation}

-Ao usar [!DNL People-Based Destinations], você só pode usar dados primários para ativar segmentos de público-alvo em canais baseados em pessoas.
-Não é possível usar dados de terceiros ou segundos para a ativação do público-alvo em canais baseados em pessoas.
+When using , you can only use first-party data to activate audience segments in people-based channels. [!DNL People-Based Destinations] You cannot use any second- or third-party data for audience activation in people-based channels.

-## IDs com hash autenticadas onboard por meio da segmentação de ID declarada {#onboard-authenticated-declared-id}
+## Onboard Authenticated Hashed IDs through Declared ID Targeting {#onboard-authenticated-declared-id}

-Há duas maneiras de trazer seus dados offline para o Audience Manager para [!DNL People-Based Destinations].
+There are two ways you can bring your offline data to Audience Manager for .[!DNL People-Based Destinations]

-* [Envie dados](../../integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md) em lote para o Audience Manager para assimilar endereços de email com hash.
-Com esse método, você pode optar por usar os endereços de email com hash do seu [!DNL CRM] banco de dados em [!DNL People-Based Destinations].
-Além disso, ao usar esse método, você também pode qualificar os endereços de email com hash para características [integradas](../traits/trait-qualification-reference.md).
+* [Send batch data to Audience Manager to ingest hashed email addresses. ](../../integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md) With this method, you can choose to use the hashed email addresses from your  database in . [!DNL CRM][!DNL People-Based Destinations] Additionally, when using this method, you can also qualify the hashed email addresses for onboarded traits.[](../traits/trait-qualification-reference.md)
-* Use Declared IDs to declare hashed email addresses when passing in authenticated customer IDs. [](../declared-ids.md) When using this method, Audience Manager, on your behalf, only sends to  the hashed email addresses from users who have authenticated online. [!DNL People-Based Destinations] Os endereços de email ativados por canais baseados em pessoas são apenas aqueles nas chamadas de evento de ID declaradas.
-Outros endereços de email associados à ID do cliente não são enviados em tempo real.
+* Use Declared IDs to declare hashed email addresses when passing in authenticated customer IDs. [](../declared-ids.md) When using this method, Audience Manager, on your behalf, only sends to  the hashed email addresses from users who have authenticated online. [!DNL People-Based Destinations] The email addresses activated through people-based channels are only the ones in the declared ID event calls.
+Other email addresses associated with the customer ID are not sent in real-time.